 In November 2019, we announced that the third patient in the 2E14 vg/kg cohort of IGNITE DMD, dosed in late October 2019, experienced a serious adverse event, or SAE, deemed related to the study drug and that IGNITE DMD was placed on clinical hold by the U.S. Food and Drug Administration, or FDA, as a result of the SAE.
 The SAE was characterized by complement activation, thrombocytopenia, a decrease in red blood cell count, acute kidney injury, and cardio-pulmonary insufficiency.
 Neither cytokine- nor coagulopathy-related abnormalities were observed.
 In December 2019, we reported that the SAE had fully resolved and the patient had resumed his normal activities.
 In April 2020, we submitted a response to the FDA that included changes to the clinical protocol designed to enhance patient safety, as well as information related to improvements to our manufacturing process.
-The FDA has responded by maintaining the clinical hold and requesting further data and analyses relating to this manufacturing process.
-We are in the process of generating these data and expect to submit this information to the FDA before the end of the third quarter of 2020.
+The FDA responded by maintaining the clinical hold and requesting further data and analyses relating to this manufacturing process.
+In June 2020, we submitted a response to the FDA that provided data related to manufacturing process improvements.
+In July 2020, we announced that the FDA responded by maintaining the clinical hold and requesting further manufacturing information and updated safety and efficacy data for all patients dosed in the trial, as well as providing direction on the total viral load to be administered per patient.
+We are evaluating next steps and plan to continue our dialogue with the FDA to determine the appropriate path for SGT-001.